 The central dogma describes how the DNA makes its own copies by DNA replication, then codes for the RNA by means of a transcription and RNA codes for the proteins by translation.

-For the creation of new generation, the genetic information stored in the DNA has to be transferred from one generation to another.
-The process begins with replication of DNA followed by transcription and translation.
+For the creation of a new generation, the genetic information stored in the DNA has to be transferred from one generation to another.
+The process begins with the replication of DNA followed by transcription and translation.
 Let us have a discussion on translation viz. protein synthesis and the structure of tRNA.

 Structure of tRNA